ZoydSportello/dactyl-starter-kit/content/tutorials/tutorial2.md

 ---
-parent: tutorials.html
+parent: tutorials/
+html: tutorials/2/
 category: Tutorials
+targets:
+    - en
+    - ja
 ---
 # Secondary Tutorial

-This is like [the other tutorial](tutorials-tutorial1.html), but it uses frontmatter to define some of its important stuff.
+This is like [the other tutorial](/tutorials/1/), but it uses frontmatter to define some of its important stuff.

 ## Prerequisites